7 Dyslexia Difficulties

 This was once thought to be caused by a visual processing difficulty but is now understood to be caused by a phonological deficit.
 Sometimes there is also directional confusion between left and right.

 Mirror writing is very rare.

 This is most often seen in spelling.
 The child may know how to spell the word but the information is output from the brain in the wrong sequence.

 Omitting letters when spelling is also common.

-Visual memory allows us to recognize and remember letters, numbers, symbols, and words.
+Visual memory allows us to recognise and remember letters, numbers, symbols, and words.
 Where there is a problem with accessing this visual memory, a child won’t remember words they read just a few moments before.
-It may also cause a word that is learned one day to be forgotten the next.
+It may also cause a word that is learnt one day to be forgotten the next.